last updated: May 9, 2017

 People who suffer from back injuries related to car accidents have called to thank us for these mattresses.
 Neck pain alone can often be resolved with one of 3 Essentia support pillows.

-Is a Firm Mattress really better for your back?
+1) Is a Firm Mattress really better for your back?

-According to a recent survey, 95% of orthopedic surgeons in one survey said they believed a mattress plays a role in lower back pain management.
+According to a recent survey, 95% of orthopedic surgeons said they believed a mattress plays a role in lower back pain management.
 31 million Americans have suffered from acute or chronic back pain.